🍽️ RESTAURANT INSURANCE SPECIALISTS

 Real exampleAn anonymized scenario: A SoMa cocktail bar with a Type 47 license served a patron over a 90-minute window before staff escorted him out at closing.
 In the sidewalk area immediately outside the premises, the patron struck a pedestrian causing serious bodily injury.
 The claim alleged negligent supervision, negligent security, and negligent ejection — none barred by the dram-shop immunity framework.

-What you needPremises liability plus assault-and-battery endorsement scoped to actual after-hours exposure (not the standard $25K sub-limit), security protocols documentation, and ABC license-compliance maintenance that supports defense narrative.
+What you needPremises liability plus an assault-and-battery endorsement scoped to actual after-hours exposure — not the standard $25K sub-limit — so the cap doesn't become the binding constraint when a real claim lands.
+Security-protocol documentation and ABC license-compliance records that hold up when a claim arrives.

 2